 B.5.
-Letter of Appointment of Board Members
+Letter of Appointment of Board of Directors

-Upon appointment, the Board Members are required to sign a written agreement (letter of appointment) with GFH.
-The agreement contains details of the responsibilities and powers of the member as well as the information required by the regulations.
-Upon appointment, Board members are presented with a comprehensive official introduction specifically designed for this purpose.
-It includes, among other things, review of the BOD's role in general and the duties and roles of the Board members in particular, in addition to meeting with the executive management, presentation of GFH's strategy, financial performance, risks and legal issues and other related matters.
+Upon appointment, the Directors are required to sign a written agreement (letter of appointment) with GFH.
+The agreement contains details of the responsibilities and powers of the Directors as well as the information required by the regulations.
+Upon appointment, the Board of Directors is presented with a comprehensive official introduction specifically designed for this purpose.
+It includes, among other things, review of the Board's role in general and the duties and roles of the Board of Directors in particular, in addition to meeting with the executive management, presentation of GFH's strategy, financial performance, risks and legal issues and other related matters.

-During the term of membership, a member of the BOD must be fully aware of all aspects of the business, including the Bank's policies relating to corporate governance.
+During the term of membership, a member of the Board of Directors must be fully aware of all aspects of the business, including the Bank's policies relating to corporate governance.

 B.6.
-The Right of Shareholders to appoint Members of the Board
+The Right of Shareholders to appoint Directors of the Board

-Under Article 175 of the Commercial Companies Law of 2001 (CCL-2001) and the amendments thereto and Article 27 of GFH's Amended and Restated Articles of Association ('AOA') of the Bank, each shareholder who owns 10% or more of the capital is entitled to appoint his representative in the BOD in proportion to the number of members of the BOD.
+Under Article 175 of the Commercial Companies Law of 2001 (CCL-2001) and the amendments thereto and Article 27 of GFH's Amended and Restated Articles of Association ('AOA') of the Bank, each shareholder who owns 10% or more of the capital is entitled to appoint his representative in the BOD in proportion to the number of Directors of the Board.